Best dog breeds to buy if you work all day

 There’s nothing better than returning from a hard day at work, only to be greeted by your four-legged friend.
 That wagging tail.

 That unconditional love.
 There’s nothing better!
-That said, some dog breeds do much better than others when it comes to being left alone while you’re toiling away at the office all day.
+That said, some dog breeds do much better than others when it comes to being left alone while you’re toiling away at the office all day, especially if they are an affectionate breed like the Scottish Deerhound.

-Choosing the right dog breed is just as essential as choosing the right spscialist pet insurance.
+Choosing the right dog breed is just as essential as choosing the right specialist pet insurance.
+For busy pet owners, a low maintenance dog breed can be an ideal choice.
 Here at Purely Pets, we can help you find the perfect cover for your pooch.

 How long can a dog be left alone?